it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Maintain Secure Images

 [Process, remove?
-Not really part of architecture]
+Not really part of architecture] [AMW: I like the idea of taking an image after a RABET-V verifcation]

 Maintain secure images or templates for all components based on the selected configuration standards.
 Any new system deployment or existing system that becomes compromised should be imaged using one of those images or templates.